PyLightMeetup/pylight.org/README.md

 ### Contributing

 PyLight is all about newbie empowerment and community building.
+If you'd like to help out, fork this repository and create a pull request.
+We'll definitely take a look!

 See [CONTRIBUTING](CONTRIBUTING.md) for instructions on setting up a local preview of the website.

 ### Code of Conduct